Rattpak/COD2Q3/README.md

 ## COD2Q3
 Barebones COD4/5 map file to Quake 3 map file format.
  - Only supports brushes without attributes (can't be detail, non-colliding, etc)
+ - Only supports "lightmap_gray" (default).
+Press Shift + L in radiant to change if needed
  - Does not support prefabs (just stamp them in radiant)
  - Does not support curves, entities, or terrain patches (yet)
  - Textures will be mapped at 0.5 on X, Y, and Z. Will be changed in future